Accelerated EMT Program Description

 Accelerated EMT Participant Requirements

-Students must be 16 years of age or older by the end of the course in order to become certified in Connecticut and 18 years or older to become Nationally Registered (not required for CT Certification).
+- Students must be 16 years of age or older by the end of the course to become certified as an EMT by the State of Connecticut and National Registry of EMTs (NREMT).

 Accelerated EMT Books and Materials